MannyP31/100-days-of-code/log.md

 12.(April 29, 2021)-DAY 12 OF 100 DAYS OF CODE !🖤(#100DaysOfCode)

 Today I covered the concepts of built in modules and how to create custom backend using node js.

+13.(April 30, 2021)-DAY 13 OF 100 DAYS OF CODE !🖤(#100DaysOfCode)

+Again today i decided to have a quick recape of the basics of javascript and call back functions of node js.